 - I am graduating in my absence, can I ask a friend to collect my degree certificate on my behalf?

 - How can I check or change my address?

-Graduation invitations have been sent out to students on the basis of information indicating that you are potentially eligible to graduate in February.
+Graduation invitations have been sent out to students on the basis of information indicating that you are potentially eligible to graduate at the February degree congregation.
 If your circumstances have changed and you know that you will not have your award confirmed in time to graduate in February, please contact the Graduation Office to let us know.
 You should check the Eligibility page and Information for postgraduate students, if applicable, before contacting us with this information.